fomcl/savreaderwriter/savReaderWriter/documentation/index.rst

     pip install -U -e git+https://bitbucket.org/fomcl/savreaderwriter.git#egg=savreaderwriter

+.. versionchanged:: 3.2

+The ``savReaderWriter`` program is now self-contained.
+That is, the IBM SPSS I/O modules now all load by themselves, without any changes being required anymore to ``PATH``, ``LD_LIBRARY_PATH`` and equivalents.
+Also, no extra .deb files need to be installed anymore (i.e. no dependencies).

 The ``cWriterow`` package is a faster Cython implementation of the pyWriterow method.
 To install it, you need Cython and run ``setup.py`` in the ``cWriterow`` folder::

     easy_install cython
     python setup.py build_ext --inplace

-.. versionchanged:: 3.1.3

-The ``savReaderWriter`` program is now self-contained.
-That is, the IBM SPSS I/O modules now all load by themselves, without any changes being required to PATH, LD_LIBRARY_PATH and equivalents.
-Also, no extra .deb files need to be installed anymore.

 :mod:`SavWriter` -- Write Spss system files